arpitbbhayani/articles/blogs/python-prompts.md

 Now every time, you start your Python interactive shell, it will execute the file `myprompt.py` and set the prompt strings.

 # Taking it to the next level
-Once I knew the exact steps to have a prettier Python prompt, I wrote few themes and automated the entire process and created a handy utility called [py-prompts](https://github.com/arpitbbhayani/py-prompts).
-The package already holds few themes that I wrote and it is super easy to create a new one.
+Once I knew the exact steps to have a prettier Python prompt, I wrote a few themes and automated the entire process and created a handy utility called [py-prompts](https://github.com/arpitbbhayani/py-prompts).
+The package already holds a few themes that I wrote and it is super easy to create a new one.

 # Conclusion
-In conclusion I would just like say, make your Python interpreter prettier.
+In conclusion, I would just like to say, make your Python interpreter prettier and have fun.